|

 out in the district "Kakaskasen II".
 From therE you go on

-a side road approx. 15 minutes until the end |
+a side road approx. 15 minutes until the end | | In 2005 we stayed again

 in the "New Volcano" because of its nice manager.
 Regarding